 Collection Development Librarian For Foreign And International Law

-Collection Development Librarian For U.S. And The Materials Budget
+Collection Development Librarian for U.S. & the Materials Budget

 Prior to joining the HLS Library Caroline was the Acquisitions and Serials Librarian at Suffolk University Law Library for many years.
-Caroline holds a B.A. in English from Suffolk University and a M.S. in Library and Information Science from Simmons College.
-Caroline publishes articles on her legal publishing advocacy work, urging vendors to partner with librarians to create greater discovery of their materials, to ensure preservation of electronic historical legal research, and to develop better business practices.
-Caroline’s greatest joy in life is cooking for friends and family.
-She loves to entertain, travel, read, and explore.
-She can often be found exploring her favorite place, Walden Pond.
+Caroline holds a B.A. in English from Suffolk University and a M.S. in Library and Information Science from Simmons College

 Librarian for Islamic Law